toz015/Multi-Layer-Kernel-Machine/README.md

 | California Housing | 20,640 | 8 | from sklearn.datasets import fetch_california_housing   |
 | Dry Bean | 13,611 | 16 | http://archive.ics.uci.edu/dataset/602/dry+bean+dataset |

-The experiment on the full YearPredictionMSD dataset is carried out using the [AutoDL platform](https://www.autodl.com).
+We carry our the experiment on the full YearPredictionMSD dataset using the [AutoDL platform](https://www.autodl.com).

 ### Raw examples